Hangwei12358/unified-activity-segmentation-and-recognition/README.md

 Source code for our Artificial Intelligence Journal (AIJ) 2021 paper "Weakly-supervised sensor-based activity segmentation and recognition via learning from distributions".

+### Abstract
+>Sensor-based activity recognition aims to recognize users’ activities from multi-dimensional streams of sensor readings received from ubiquitous sensors.
+It has been shown that data segmentation and feature extraction are two crucial steps in developing machine learning-based models for sensor-based activity recognition.
+However, most previous studies were only focused on the latter step by assuming that data segmentation is done in advance.
+In practice, on the one hand, doing data segmentation on sensory streams is very challenging.
+On the other hand, if data segmentation is considered as a pre-process, the errors in data segmentation may be propagated to latter steps.
+Therefore, in this paper, we propose a unified weakly-supervised framework based on kernel embedding of distributions to jointly segment sensor streams, extract powerful features from each segment, and train a final classifier for activity recognition.
+We further offer an accelerated version for large-scale data by utilizing the technique of random Fourier features.
+We conduct experiments on four benchmark datasets to verify the effectiveness and scalability of our proposed framework.

 ### Data Preprocessing